F2A2: Flexible Fully-decentralized Approximate Actor-critic for Cooperative Multi-agent Reinforcement Learning: Extend Proposition to Other Off-policy Algorithm

-\subsubsection{F2A2-TD3: Extend Proposition \ref{the:ddpg} to TD3}
+\subsection{F2A2-TD3: Extend Proposition \ref{the:ddpg} to TD3}

-Twin-Delayed Deep Deterministic Policy Gradient algorithm is similar as DDPG algorithm, just add a twin $Q$-value function to stable training process expect for some tricks for implementation.
-Formally, we can extend it to the fully decentralized multi-agent scenario use the variant of Proposition \ref{the:ddpg}
+The Twin-Delayed Deep Deterministic Policy Gradient algorithm is similar to the DDPG algorithm, just adding a twin $Q$-value function to a stable training process except for some tricks for implementation.
+Formally, we can extend it to the fully decentralized multi-agent scenario use the variant of Proposition \ref{the:ddpg}.